 • RNs contribute to health care team functioning by applying group communication theory principles and group process skills (5).

-• RNs provide constructive feedback to promote professional growth of other members of the healthcare team (7).
+• RNs provide constructive feedback to promote professional growth of other members of the health care team (7).

 Sometimes the RNs are reluctant to accept a formal mentorship role, even though I see evidence of these RNs informally mentoring novice staff.
 What can I do that might positively influence their decision to become formal mentors?

 Words go a long way.
-Acknowledging the informal mentorship when you see it and recognizing it as a strength and asset may encourage those to consider formal mentorship programs.
+Acknowledging the informal mentorship when you see it and recognizing it as a strength and asset may encourage others to consider formal mentorship programs.
 You can also discuss with the staff what a good mentorship program in that setting could look like and engage them in the creation of it.
 Consider setting up a rotation so the same RNs aren’t always tasked to the role and develop a system where an experienced mentor can mentor another RN in the mentor role itself to ensure continuous growth and evolution of the mentor role.
+It may be valuable for you or a working group on the unit to research this topic.
+Sometimes when RNs invest time and energy to discover the benefits that have been highlighted in nursing research, then share what they have learned, there may be more commitment to the process.
+The benefits to mentorship have been studied, such as:

-• Better client outcomes being linked to units that provide mentorship and invest in the development and support of novice nurses;
+• better client outcomes being linked to units that provide mentorship and invest in the development and support of novice nurses;

-• Reciprocal relationships where both parties learn and improve their nursing practice;
+• reciprocal relationships where both parties learn and improve their nursing practice;

-• Fostering leadership skills;
+• fostering leadership skills;

-• Decreasing the transition time for novice nurses who are consolidating their assessment and decision-making skills and fine-tuning their nursing judgment in the clinical setting;
+• decreasing the transition time for novice nurses who are consolidating their assessment and decision-making skills and fine-tuning their nursing judgment in the clinical setting;

-• Enhancing the retention of RNs in the workforce, supporting unit stability by reducing nursing staff turnover, and can increase overall satisfaction at work; and,
+• enhancing the retention of RNs in the workforce, supporting unit stability by reducing nursing staff turnover, and can increase overall satisfaction at work; and,

-• Promoting diversity within the nursing workforce of a unit/facility
+• promoting diversity within the nursing workforce of a unit/facility.

 CRNS Resources

-Registered Nurse Practice Standards (2024)
+Registered Nurse Practice Standards (2026)

-Registered Nurse Entry-Level Competencies (2024)
+Registered Nurse Entry-Level Competencies (2026)

 External Resources